In this section

 The initial aim of management of a child with a serious head injury is prevention of secondary brain damage.
 The key aims are to maintain oxygenation, ventilation and circulation, and to avoid rises in intracranial pressure (ICP).

-Urgent CT of head and c-spine.
-Ensure early neurosurgical and ICU intervention.
+Urgent CT of head and consideration of imaging of c-spine.
+Ensure early neurosurgical consultation

-Cervical spine immobilisation should be maintained even if cervical spine imaging is normal.
+Cervical spine immobilisation should be maintained until formal assessment occurs.
+See

 Intubation and ventilation: